steveseguin/websocket_server/README.md

 ## Purpose

-They are designed to allow self-hosting of some of the apps and services provided by Steve Seguin, including caption.ninja, vdo.ninja, chat.overlay.ninja, and more.
+The included websocket server scripts are designed to allow self-hosting of some of the apps and services provided by Steve Seguin, including caption.ninja, vdo.ninja, chat.overlay.ninja, and more.

 ### basic server
 The basic websocket server 'server.js`, can be used with a number of apps provided by Steve Seguin, including vdo.ninja, caption.ninja, chat.overlay.ninja, and more.